Everything you need to know to create an interactive augmented reality experience.

 The values these patches generate are high.
 If you connected, for example, the Screen Pan patch directly to the rest of the graph, the tiniest touch of the screen would make the texture move very dramatically.

 To solve this problem, you'll normalize these values using a Divide patch.
 This will divide the values outputted by these patches by a high number, so they're much smaller.

 You'll also create Add patches, which you'll use later to connect the animation patches and the Screen Pan patch to the rest of the graph.

 Right-click in the Patch Editor and select 2 Add patches and a Divide patch.

-Change the Type of the Add patches to Type 2D, because these patches will move the texture in 2D space - on the X and Y axes.
-Click on the patches, and change the Type to 2D.
+Change the Type of the Add patches to Vector 2, because these patches will move the texture in 2D space - on the X and Y axes.
+Click on the patches, and change the Type to Vector 2.

 Connect them, so your graph looks like this:

 The face tracker will detect the movement of the user's face.
 This data will be used to drive the movement of the beam of light.